Reptile Species at Risk

 This is an aquatic garter snake associated with slower streams, natural and artificial ponds and marshes in San Mateo County, primarily on or west of the crest of the Santa Cruz Mountains.
 They are also present at marshes near the San Francisco Airport.
 They depend heavily upon frogs for food, with larger individuals (especially females) preferring red-legged frogs and bullfrogs.
 Brushy uplands and grasslands are used for hibernation and foraging.
 They are sensitive to habitat modifications and illegal collecting, but will use artificial ponds if frogs are abundant.
 Existing populations are now mostly small and fragmented.
 They are a subspecies of the common garter snake, with a yellow dorsal stripe, red head, narrow, solid red stripes on the sides and a blue belly.
 They can be found with other garter snakes on or west of the crest, including: the Santa Cruz aquatic garter snake (T. atratus atratus), which has only a bright yellow dorsal stripe; and the coast (terrestrial) garter snake (T. elegans terrestris), which lacks the red head, but has faint broad red flecks or broad orange-red lateral bands.
 East of the crest the San Francisco garter snake is usually replaced by, and may intergrade with, the red-sided garter snake, T. sirtalis infernalis, which has red lateral spots.

 This is a secretive snake of chaparral, grassland, oak woodland and desert edge habitats.
-It is found in the inner coast range to east, but is probably very scarce or absent from the bioregion.
+It is found in the inner coast range to east, but may be very scarce or absent from the bioregion.

 This is a secretive snake active in the nighttime whose distribution and abundance in the bioregion is not well known.
 It is reported to spend most of its time underground in rock crevices or burrows of other animals.
 In the bioregion, this species has been observed in Monte Bello Open Space Preserve and Sierra Azule Open Space Preserve.
 It can be expected to occur in the Skyline- Summit Area and along the east side of the Santa Cruz Mountains in rocky, drier habitats of grassland, chaparral, or woodland.